 Covid-19, also known as the newly discovered Coronavirus, is an infectious disease.
 COVID-19 may attack the endothelial cells that line the vessels of the heart.
 Know what is the role of CPR during covid -19 in this article.

-People infected with the virus will experience severe to mild symptoms.
-A large population of those infected do not require specialized treatment.
-People at a higher risk of developing severe Covid 19 symptoms are those with underlying conditions such as diabetes, cardiovascular disease, cancer and severe respiratory problems.
-The disease spreads through droplets from saliva and coughing.
-The best way to protect yourself and loved ones is by acquiring as much knowledge as you can about the disease.
+People infected with the coronavirus disease will experience severe to mild symptoms.
+However, a large population of those infected do not require specialized treatment.
+People at a higher risk of developing severe Covid 19 symptoms have underlying conditions such as diabetes, cardiovascular disease, cancer, and extreme respiratory problems.
+The infection spreads through droplets from saliva and coughing.
+Therefore, the best way to protect yourself and your loved ones is by acquiring as much knowledge as possible about the disease.

 COVID 19 and Persons With Existing Heart Conditions

-People with cardiovascular disease are at a higher risk of getting severe symptoms when infected with coronavirus.
+People with cardiovascular disease are at a higher risk of getting severe symptoms when infected with Coronavirus.
 Heart illnesses leave the heart with some problems which make the individual vulnerable to Covid 19: